Disagreements on cyber risk East-West "Cold War"

 But as they do so, the gulf between them and China and Russia - blamed for many recent hacks and with a very different and much more authoritarian view over the future of the Internet - grows ever wider.

 Western officials talk down such snubs.
-But they admit progress towards international agreement on "norms of behaviour" in cyberspace remains a distant dream.
+But they admit progress towards international agreement on "norms of behavior" in cyberspace remains a distant dream.

 "It is worrying," says John Bassett, a former senior official at British signals intelligence agency GCHQ and now senior fellow at London's Royal United Services Institute.
 "If anything, in the last year the differences have become more apparent and there seems to have been little success in tackling them.
 There is a risk it could end up damaging the wider relationship."

-Note: (This story was corrected in paragraph 13 to change the spelling of UK defense firm to QinetiQ)